 People often receive gift cards from people they don't know too well.
 While the thought is nice, there's a good chance the gift card will be for a store you never visit or that sells things you would never want.
 But even if the card you get is for your favorite store, there's still a chance you'll forget about it.
 So if you have an unwanted gift card or two, there are a few options to put it to use.

-- Return it to the retailer.
+- Return the gift card to the retailer.

-- Donate it to charity.
+- Donate the gift card to charity.

-- Sell it.
+- Sell the gift card.

+Many Coinstar Exchange kiosks will accept unused gift cards valued over $20 for a cash percentage of the value.
+You will receive a voucher to cash in at the customer service desk where the kiosk is located.
+You may only have a certain amount of time in which to cash in the voucher, so don't delay.
 You can also sell the card online at sites like Card Cash, Cardpool, and Raise.
 You enter the card details and they make you an offer.
 When you accept, they verify the balance and process the request.